| home >> imagine

 to declare states of emergency in Haiti.
 Caribbean leaders held

-in December to discuss cutting food taxes and creating large regional
+an emergency summit in December to discuss cutting food taxes and creating large regional

 farms to reduce dependence on imports.